ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/nsx-02-segment-management/guide.it-it.md

 ## Instructions

 >![primary]
-> We would like to inform you that the designations (such as the VLAN number) and IP addresses of the network configurations are provided as examples, and can be modified if required.
+> Please note that the designations (such as the VLAN number) and IP addresses of the network configurations are provided as examples, and can be modified if required.

 ### Creating a segment in the NSX interface